 If you already have a driver's licence, you may be able to exchange your international licence for an Alberta licence if the country where you obtained your licence has a reciprocal agreement with Alberta.

 Driving and the law

-In Alberta, wearing a seatbelt is required by law.
-You can be fined for not wearing a seatbelt.
-Child safety seats are also required for children under the age of 6 who weigh 18 kilograms (40 pounds) or less.
-Learn more about traffic safety in Alberta.
+- In Alberta, wearing a seatbelt is required by law.
+Police can give you a fine for not wearing a seatbelt.
+Child safety seats are also required.

-The Alberta Health Care Insurance Plan (AHCIP)
+Alberta Health Care Insurance Plan (AHCIP)

 Alberta provides free basic health insurance through the AHCIP.
 This plan covers permanent and temporary residents.
 It does not cover visitors or tourists.

 You must register for the AHCIP within 3 months of arriving in Alberta.

 The AHCIP covers many medical expenses, but not everything.
 Learn more about expenses covered by the AHCIP.

 Private health insurance is recommended for services not covered by AHCIP.
 Some employers offer insurance plans that help pay for these services.
 Any insurance premiums should be paid by your employer as an employee benefit.